Kevcodejr/RoleplayPlus/README.md

 ### How to use

 1. Get yourself a compiled version of this plugin using the source code provided on github.
-2. Place your .jar file inside your /server_root/plugins folder, server_root is the same folder which your spigot.jar folder is located.
+2. Place your .jar file inside your /server_root/plugins folder, server_root is the same folder which your spigot.jar is located in.
+3. Start spigot server